roh6608/STEM-Fortran/README.md

 # Fortran-Modules
-A collection of Fortran modules.
+A collection of Fortran modules and routines for math, science and engineering calculations.